Become sought-after all over the world as a professional landscape architect.

-Landscape architecture combines science and art to create harmonious outdoor spaces that promote better ways of living.
+Landscape architecture combines science and art to promote better ways of living and at Lincoln, you’ll learn from the best in the business.

 We founded New Zealand’s first professional qualification in landscape architecture in 1969, making our programme the most established in the country.
 Our researchers and lecturers are recognised internationally for their creativity and expertise.

-Our landscape architecture graduates are sought-after all over the world.
+Our landscape architecture graduates are world leaders.
 Let us help prepare you for a career in this immensely rewarding profession.

 Bachelor of Landscape Architecture (Honours)